 Even though studying in the Diploma Programme is free of charge, there is a subject fee when a student participates in the Final Examination session.

 The Extended Essay

 The extended essay is an in-depth study of a focused topic chosen from one of the subjects studied for the IB diploma.
 It is intended to promote coherent research and writing skills, intellectual discovery and creativity.
 It provides students with an opportunity to engage in personal research on a topic of their own choice.
 Students are first introduced to the requirements of academic writing and then guided to pick a subject for the EE, which typically happens in the first IB year.
 The work is supervised by an IB teacher of the chosen EE subject.
 The EE is assessed by an external examiner.
 This leads to a major piece of formally presented, structured writing, in which ideas and findings are communicated in a reasoned and coherent manner, appropriate to the subject chosen.

-The new EE-Guidelines can be found here.
+The EE-Study Guide can be found here.

 Essay scheduling, IMPORTANT!

 The EE work starts, under the guidance of the supervisor, with the selection of the essay topic followed by the Research Question.
-This question must be decided at the latest by 30.
+This question must be decided on by 30.
 April of the IB1 -year.
 The supervisor oversees the writing process with a Progress Form for which the student provides the necessary essay info.
 The student will not be transferred to IB2-year if this info is not submitted to the supervisor.
 At this point, the EE-subject cannot be changed anymore.
 The first Draft Version must be submitted to the supervisor by 30.
 October of IB2-year.
 The IB coordinator registers the student for the Final Exams only if the Draft has been submitted by the deadline.
 The Final Draft must be submitted to the supervisor and coordinator by the first school day after the Christmas break.